Skip to main content

 The media stack: biological, then chemical

-Then chemical media, dropped into a mesh zip bag so you can lift it out to swap: activated carbon keeps the water water-clear and pulls yellowing organics, and a phosphate/silicate remover starves algae and helps keep glass clean.
-Keep a couple of media bags on hand so changing media is a thirty-second job, not a project.
+Then chemical media, dropped into a mesh zip bag so you can lift it out to swap: activated carbon keeps the water optically clear and pulls yellowing organics, and a phosphate/silicate remover starves algae and helps keep glass clean.
+Keep a couple of media bags on hand and changing media takes thirty seconds.

 A UV sterilizer for water you can see through